Pacific District Convention FAQs

 Shabbat services will be held on Friday night at the hotel where we will worship with convention attendees.

 Saturday morning, we will celebrate Shabbat together at the hotel.
-We look forward to worshiping to the beautiful music from our Convention choir led by Cantor Janece Cohen.
+We look forward to worshiping to the beautiful music from our Convention choir.

 We will end Shabbat with Havdalah and a beautiful Installation service for our newly elected Pacific District Board.